 This is the reason I will keep buying those I Love Art sketchbooks.
 It helps me overcoming my fear of bad drawings and ugly sketchbooks.
 It makes me do what I was meant to do in a sketchbook: sketching, practicing, messing around, making mistakes, learning and growing.

 Is any of this relatable?
 Will you go and buy these sketchbooks?
 Let me know in the comments or on my Instagram!

-P.S.When you place small orders at Gerstaecker, the shipping cost are pretty high at the moment.
+P.S.When you place small orders at Gerstaecker, the shipping cost of 9 euros are pretty high.
 If you live near one of the stores, I definitely recommend swinging by.
 I can’t be held responsible though for any other art supplies that end up in your shopping basket once you’re there ;-)